Polk woman arrested for stealing more than $750,000 from Winter Haven church

-62-year-old Sharon McClelland Bradley, of Lakeland, is facing charges of felony grand theft of more than $100,000, felony fraud and five other felony charges.
+Sharon McClelland Bradley, 62, of Lakeland, is facing charges of felony grand theft of more than $100,000, felony fraud and five other felony charges.

 Polk County Sheriff’s Office officials say that, to date, a total of $768,050.73 in stolen funds from Calvary Baptist Church (CBC) has been identified with more than $600,000 of that confirmed.